-Some Freddie Mac MBS represent interests in other special types of Mortgages, such as initial interest Mortgages (which we ceased purchasing on or about September 1, 2010), reduced servicing fee Mortgages, biweekly Mortgages (which we ceased purchasing on February 5, 2020), assumable Mortgages, super-conforming Mortgages, jumbo-conforming Mortgages, high LTV Mortgages or prepayment penalty Mortgages (which we ceased purchasing on August 1, 2014).
+Some Freddie Mac MBS represent interests in other special types of Mortgages, such as initial interest Mortgages (which we ceased purchasing on or about September 1, 2010), reduced servicing fee Mortgages, biweekly Mortgages (which we ceased purchasing on February 5, 2020), assumable Mortgages, super-conforming Mortgages, jumbo-conforming Mortgages, high LTV Mortgages or prepayment penalty Mortgages.
 These types of Mortgages may prepay differently than standard Mortgages.